frostjohnAL/Azure-AD-B2C/README.md

 # Arkose Integration with Azure B2C

-Arkose Challenge for Sign in form on Azure B2C
+Arkose Labs Enforcement Challenge Sign in form on Azure B2C

+For details on Arkose Labs visit https://www.arkoselabs.com/ and you can reach out to our team to sign up via this [link](https://www.arkoselabs.com/contact-sales/) or at (800)604-3319.

 ## Live sample